 - If you have to put a course in that slot, try to make it a course you can take later in your undergraduate career.

 This depends on your major.
 In all cases, iCons 1 counts as an Interdisciplinary General Education course.
 In almost all cases, iCons 2 fulfills the Junior Year Writing requirement.
 For participating majors, iCons 3 fulfills an upper-level elective.
 Finally, iCons 4 counts as the senior honors thesis (499 Y/T) required by the Commonwealth Honors College.
 Please refer to this chart to see requirements iCons courses fulfill in specific departments.

 You do not need to be in CHC to be in iCons.
-However, all iCons courses have an H designation and fulfill credit toward the Honors program.
+However, all iCons courses have an H designation that can be used to fulfill Honors program requirements.
 Students who are accepted into the iCons program with a 3.4 GPA or higher and are interested in joining the Honors program are encouraged to apply for admission.
 Please note that admission is competitive.
 More details about the CHC on-campus admission process can be found here.